awilliams-atx/active_record_lite/README.md

-# rQuery
+# Rowboat

-rQuery is a lightweight SQLite3 database ORM influenced by Active Record for development in Rails.
+Rowboat is a lightweight SQLite3 database ORM influenced by Active Record for development in Rails.
 With it, programmers can declare associations between tables, which in turn conveniently defines methods on virtual database object which fire off SQL queries.

 #### Persisting to a database